pepsicarrt/pepsicarrt/README.md

 ## Hi
-I'm macchiato, I barely know anything about code.
+I'm macchiato, I am currently learning HTML, Python, and eventually Lua

 My discord is **@pepsicart.** Feel free to send a dm relating to a project if you want